-Earlier before socio economic and political issues redefined the whole meaning of maritime piracy, Piracy from Malacca strait to the West Coast of Africa and even India was confined more with looting of ship’s property and crew’s personal items.
-With changing political dynamics from year 2005 onwards, Somalia grabbed the world center stage in ship hijackings and the entire Arabian sea and the Gulf of Aden became virtually a “No Man’s Land” for seafarers.
-The plight of captured seamen, their captivity for several months has only increased the presence of Naval Vessels in the area, but still there seems to be no lasting solution to this problem.
+Earlier before socio-economic and political issues redefined the whole meaning of maritime piracy, Piracy from Malacca strait to the West Coast of Africa and even India was confined more with the looting of ship’s property and crew’s personal items.
+With changing political dynamics from the year 2005 onwards, Somalia grabbed the world centre stage in ship hijackings and the entire Arabian Sea and the Gulf of Aden became virtually a “No Man’s Land” for seafarers.
+The plight of captured seamen, their captivity for several months has only increased the presence of Naval Vessels in the area, but still, there seems to be no lasting solution to this problem.

-Hijacking of unarmed ships and kidnapping of seafarers near Nigeria and Somalia have become the most lucrative business for political rebels, organized criminals and agencies involved in the negotiation of ransom payments.
-Also, South China Sea/Singapore strait have been reporting considerable number of hijackings of small ships in the past few years.
+The hijacking of unarmed ships and kidnapping of seafarers near Nigeria and Somalia have become the most lucrative business for political rebels, organized criminals and agencies involved in the negotiation of ransom payments.
+Also, the South China Sea/Singapore strait has been reporting a considerable number of hijackings of small ships in the past few years.

 Is there a Solution to Curb Maritime Piracy?

 If we check the history of piracy around the USA, rarely one will read about cases of ship hijacking.
 The US coast guard is extremely alert and professional and the coast is well guarded.
 Can other countries with piracy activities along their coasts boast such a firewall against pirates?

 No doubt the coast guard of these countries are alert and their navies are excellent, but the lack of enforcing legislation on lines of USCG 96 hours (NOA) has made coastlines of countries such as India prone to alien vessels.